UmarSidiki/AutoRefreshRates/Readme.md

 - Verify Windows Task Scheduler service is running

 ### Refresh Rate Not Changing
-- Confirm your display supports the target refresh rates (60Hz and 144Hz)
+- Confirm your display supports multiple refresh rates
 - Check that the DisplayConfig module can be installed
 - Verify the scheduled task is enabled in Task Scheduler
+- Ensure your graphics drivers are up to date

 ### Manual Task Management
 If needed, you can manually manage the task: